xinyan-cxy/EmpathyAgent/README.md

 </p>

 To address this gap, we introduce **EmpathyRobot**, the **first** dataset specifically designed to benchmark and enhance the empathetic actions of agents across diverse scenarios.
 This dataset contains **10,000** samples based on human feedback, encompassing information from various modalities and corresponding empathetic task planning sequences, including navigation and manipulation.
 Agents are required to **perform actions based on their understanding of both the visual scene and human emotions**.

 <p align="center">
     <img src="figs/figure2.png" width="80%"> <br>
 </p>

+We also propose **a novel evaluation framework accompanied by new metrics**, which is structured based on three key stages: **Scenario Understanding** (internal empathetic process), **Empathetic Planning** (formulating an empathetic outcome), and **Empathetic Actions** (implementing the response in a real-world context).

 ### Key statistics of EmpathyRobot: